tommichael88/booktomnyc/ServiceAgreement.md

 Clients should report any issues to the Service Provider in writing [see Service Provider contact details as listed in the Agreement] within the guarantee period, providing relevant details and evidence of the issue.

 ## 9. Fees and Payment
 The Client agrees to compensate the Service Provider immediately upon satisfaction with the services rendered and upon receipt of an invoice, whether delivered via text, email, or in person.
-The Client has the option to refuse to pay for any services rendered to which the Client determines are unsatisfactory.
-In such event where the Client is dissatisfied with work completed by the Service Provider the Client and Service Provider will engage in the Dispute Resolution process outlined in Section 18.

 ## 10. Agreement Acceptance and Payment Terms
 - **10-1**: By accessing the Service Provider's website, booking services, and/or making any form of payment, the Client acknowledges and accepts the terms outlined in this Agreement.